DEFINITIONS

 What is Mind/Body Medicine?

-"Mind-body medicine focuses on the interactions among the brain, mind, body, and behavior, and on the powerful ways in which emotional, mental, social, spiritual and behavioral factions can directly affect health.
-It regards as fundamental an approach that respects and enhances each person's capacity for self-knowledge and self-care, and it emphasizes techniques that are grounded in this approach."
+"Mind-body medicine focuses on the interactions among the brain, mind, body, and behavior, and on the powerful ways in which emotional, mental, social, spiritual, and behavioral factions can directly affect health.
+It is regarded as a fundamental approach that respects and enhances each person's capacity for self-knowledge and self-care, and it emphasizes techniques that are grounded in this approach."
 National Center for Complementary and Alternative Medicine (NCCAM)

 What is Stress?